simonyost/catchfire-show/_contributors/darla-ahlert.md

 profile: true
 summary: Darla is active in the tattoo, bowling, computer science, and kazoo communities.
 serve:
-  who: People searching for Pets
+  who: people searching for pets
-  how: abc
+  how: creating software
-  what: 123
 skills:
 - Consulting
 - Collaboration